Baynuts/milestone-project-2/README.md

 ## Deployment

-The code can be viewed using GitHub pages: https://baynuts.github.io/milestone-project-2/ While testing I have come across a bug that occurs on certain machines.
+The code can be viewed using GitHub pages: https://baynuts.github.io/milestone-project-2/.

+While testing I have come across a bug that occurs on certain machines.
 If the program starts to flash more than one corner at a time you may need to reset your browser cache.
-To reset your cache press (Shift + F5) and this should cure the problem is cured.
+To reset your cache press (Shift + F5) and this should cure the problem.

 ## Testing